The role of information in high dimensional stochastic optimal control: Mean-field approximation

-The mean field approximation ignores the stochastic martingale term of the Doob-Meyer decomposition (\ref{eqn:Doob}) and recovers the limiting behavior as $N\rightarrow \infty$.
-In the mean field problem, the state $\Sigma$ becomes a deterministic trajectory $S$, the control $\alpha$ becomes $A$, and the transition rates are replaced by a drift $b(S,A)$ from (\ref{eqn:drift}).
-The resulting dynamics are necessarily nonlinear in $(S,A)$.
+The mean-field approximation ignores the stochastic martingale term of the Doob-Meyer decomposition (\ref{eqn:Doob}) and recovers the limiting behavior as $N\rightarrow \infty$.
+In the mean-field problem, the empirical state measure $(\Sigma^N)$ becomes a deterministic trajectory $(S) = (S_t)_{t\in [0,T]}$, the control $(\alpha^N)$ becomes $(A) = (A_t)_{t\in [0,T]}$, and the transition rates are replaced by a drift $b(S,A)$ from (\ref{eqn:drift}).
+The resulting dynamics are necessarily nonlinear in $(S, A)$.